Catarina Vieira

 Catarina Cordeiro Vieira (born 14 May 1996) is a Portuguese-born Dutch politician of the progressive GroenLinks party.

 She ran for the European Parliament in June 2024 as the tenth candidate on the shared GroenLinks–PvdA list.
 The party received a plurality in the Netherlands of eight seats, and Vieira was elected because of the nearly 32,000 preference votes cast for her.
 Her focus is on international trade and human rights.
+She is most well known for her speech in support of Stop Killing Games, where she references video game quotes.

+Personal life

+Born in Azores islands, she lives in the Netherlands since 2017 and naturalised Dutch in 2025.

+She graduated with a bachelor in international relations at the University of Lisbon, spending an exchange year at Charles University in the Czech Republic.